ebi-webcomponents/nightingale/packages/protvista-datatable/README.md

 #### `data: Object`

 The data to display. `protvistaFeatureId` can be used as an attribute of the `data` object to provide an id for each row.
+To sort rows by position the `data` object must have either `start` or `begin` as attributes.

 #### `columns: Object`